CoderDuMaroc/CoderDuMaroc/README.md

 - 👋 Hi, I’m Mounir an aspiring software developer from the NE United States
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript, HTML, CSS, and React
 - 📫 You can reach me at moonymajid@gmail.com

 <!---